Latimerias/lati_tools/RadianceCAMConverter/readme.md

 (Application that runs on python, built on 3.7.7)

 This .exe allows the user to input the camera angles x,y,z from a DCC and return -vd and -vu values that can be used in radiance.
-For information at [https://latimerias.github.io/using-radiance](https://latimerias.github.io/using-radiance)
+For information at [https://latimerias.github.io/using-radiance](https://latimerias.github.io/using-radiance).
+Note that the .exe expects values from a program thats Z-up.

 If you don't want to download an .exe the script below script can also be run on an online compiler like [this](https://www.online-python.com/online_python_compiler).

                 import numpy as np

+                print("Application must be Z-up")

                 # user inputs euler angles
                 # float() converts the input into a float, without this the values would be read as strings even if they were numbers, all values read by input() are read as strings.
                 e1 = float(input("x angle = "))